GSL-AI/GSL/README.md

-# Golden Smoking Lion (GSL) - Mindful AI Integration
+# Gateway to Synchronous Living (GSL) - Mindful AI Integration

 Welcome to GSL, where we are redefining the relationship between humans and technology through mindful AI integration.
 Our mission is to provide innovative solutions that enhance well-being, promote mindfulness, and empower users to thrive in the digital age.